CatenaTools/documentation/Writerside/topics/OAuth2-Login-Flow.md

 **IsOauth2Provider()** - Should return true if this is an oauth provider

-**OAuthRedirectUrl(string sessionId)** - The URL that the client should redirect to to perform the authorization flow
+**OAuthRedirectUrl(string sessionId)** - The URL that the client should redirect to while performing the authorization flow.

 **Validate()** - Will be called by the Auth service, it should return an `AuthValidatorResponse` if the user successfully logged in or throw an Exception if the user failed to log in.